Trivial source endo-trivial modules for finite groups with a semi-dihedral Sylow $2$-subgroup: Introduction

-We point out that in Theorem~\ref{thm:intro} in both cases the summand $\IZ$ is generated by the first syzygy module of the trivial $kG$-module and the summand $\IZ/2\IZ$ is generated by a torsion endo-trivial module which is explicitly determined in \cite[Proposition~6.4]{CMT11quat}.
+To explain the notation, there are exactly three groups $H$ with $\PSL_2(9)< H < \PgammaL_2(9)$ and $|H:\PSL_2(9)|=2$, but amongst them only one has a semi-dihedral Sylow $2$-subgroup and it is denoted $\PGL_2^\ast(9)$ (see Section~\ref{sec:not}).
+We also point out that in both cases the summand $\IZ$ is generated by the first syzygy module of the trivial $kG$-module and the summand $\IZ/2\IZ$ is generated by a torsion endo-trivial module which is explicitly determined in \cite[Proposition~6.4]{CMT11quat}.
+We note for completeness that the latter module had in fact already been constructed via different methods by Okuyama and Kawata, see~\cite[Theorem~5.1]{Kaw93}.
 The paper is built up as follows.
 In Section 2 we introduce our notation.
-In Section 3 we quote the main results on endo-trivial modules which we will use to prove Theorem~\ref{thm:intro}.
+In Section 3 we quote main results on endo-trivial modules which we will use to prove Theorem~\ref{thm:intro}.
 In Section 4 we state and prove preliminary results on groups with semi-dihedral Sylow $2$-subgroups.
 In Section 5 we compute the trivial source endo-trivial modules for the special linear and special unitary groups and finally in Section 6 we prove Theorem~\ref{thm:intro}.